Granarolo (company): 2011–2014: from internationalisation to the first billion

-2015–present: Expo and new acquisitions
+2015–2023: Expo and new acquisitions

 At Expo Milano 2015, Granarolo represented the Italian milk supply chain as a partner of the Italian Pavilion.
 It recorded more than 510,000 visitors from more than 30 countries, and Africa Milk Project was chosen as the best of 800 projects worldwide, for Best Practice in the "Sustainable development of small rural communities in marginal areas" category.

 Various acquisition operations are part of the product diversification strategy, aimed at enhancing the Group's presence on international markets: Gennari S.p.A., a company in Parma that specialises in making Parmigiano Reggiano and Prosciutto di Parma, the long-standing Pastificio Granarolo, that makes and markets egg and semolina pasta, and Conbio, an important Italian company that specialises in making vegetable and organic gastronomic products.

 At the end of 2016, the Group announced the acquisition of 30% (increased in 2017 to 60%) of San Lucio S.r.l., a company that owns GrokSì!, a brand linked to an innovative baked cheese snack, obtained using a patented method.

 Granarolo made numerous acquisitions in those years: a company in Chile, now named Granarolo Chile S.p.A., European Foods Ltd, the leading importer and distributor of Made in Italy products in New Zealand, Yema Distribuidora de Alimentos Ltda, a company that specialises in producing and marketing cheese products in Brazil, with two productive facilities, and Vinaio OÜ, renamed Granarolo Baltics OÜ, a company that operates in the cheese and dairy products marketing sector and in importing quality Italian products into Estonia.
 Then there was, Matric Italgross AB, a leading Swedish company that distributes Italian brands, Comarsa SA, a Made in Italy food distribution company in Switzerland, Allfood Importação, Indùstria e Comércio SA Brazil, the leading importer and distributor of European products in Brazil, and 50% of Quality Brands International Greece, a leading Greek distributor.